As an Amazon Associate I earn from qualifying purchases.

 - 3 eggs

-- Soak the bread cubes in a bowl with the milk for 30 minutes while you chop the vegetables and get everything else ready.
+- Soak the bread cubes in a bowl with the milk while you chop the vegetables and get everything else ready.
 Put the roughly chopped vegetables into a food processor and blitz them until it begins to form something of a paste.
 This will keep the meatloaf super moist.

 - Preheat your oven to 375°F. When the bread has softened, squeeze out the excess milk and chop and mash the soaked bread on a cutting board until it too forms something of a paste.
-Toss it and the vegetable mixture into a large bowl.
-Add the ground venison, cheese, marinara sauce, parsley, eggs, salt and oregano and combine.
+Toss it and the cooled vegetable mixture into a large bowl.
+Add the ground venison, cheese, parsley, eggs, salt and oregano and combine.
 I like to actually work the meatloaf mix well because the bread and vegetable mix will keep it moist and tender -- normally you don't want to over work meatball mixes, but this is an exception.
 It will help the meatloaf bind together better.

 - About 30 minutes before the meatloaf is ready (shoot for the 45-minute mark), paint the top of the loaf with marinara sauce.
 Have some more sauce warming in a small pot to serve with the finished meatloaf.

 - Once the loaf is ready, sit it on the countertop for 5 minutes to rest before popping out of the loaf pan.
 Do this carefully.
 Slice and serve with sauce.

 - Use finely ground venison with some fat in it, beef or pork.
 Or mix fatless ground venison with fatty ground pork or beef or veal.
 Or double the bread.